Science Centre Singapore: Relocation

+On 24 May 2019, the Science Centre board awarded a multi-disciplinary team led by Architects 61 a contract for the design of the new Science Centre.
+At the time, the project was expected to be completed by 2025.
+The Science Centre commented that the team, which includes Zaha Hadid architects, submitted the "best proposal which reflected the boldness of scientific endeavour and future focused Stem aspirations".

+On 2 December 2022, the Science Centre and the Ministry of Education jointly announced that a new Science Centre would be opened in the Jurong Lake District in 2027, which is set to be the 50th anniversary of the Science Centre.
+According to the joint press release, the new Science Centre will be designed by Zaha Hadid Architects and Architects 61, and will consist of 5 interlocking rectangular buildings, each with large glass windows overlooking Jurong Lake.

+Exhibitions and events

+In 2023, the Science Centre held an exhibition featuring art pieces inspired by the Korean pop group BTS as well as props worn by the group's members.
+The exhibit, named "BTS x James Jean: Seven Phases Exhibition", ran from 16 December 2023 until 25 February 2024 at the Science Centre.

 Observatory

 Location

 The Science Centre Observatory is situated at 15.27 m above mean sea level and is one of the few observatories in the world located next to the equator.
 Its unique position allows constellations in both the northern and southern celestial hemispheres to be observed.

 Telescope

 The main telescope of the Observatory is a 40 cm Cassegrain reflector of a combined focal length of 520 cm.
 The sub-telescope is a 15 cm apochromatic Kepler refractor with a focal length of 180 cm.
 The equatorial mount for the telescopes was designed for Singapore's unique location; the accompanying English yoke provides the stability needed for the drive and tracking mechanisms.
 The 5.5 m stainless steel dome can be made to swivel in any direction and its shutter can be made to slide open for the telescope to be focused on to interesting objects in the sky.

 Stargazing sessions

 The Observatory has been open to the public for stargazing sessions every Friday night since June 2006.
 The opening hours are from 7:50 to 10:00 pm.
 The Observatory can comfortably accommodate 50 visitors per session.
 It is important to note that stargazing through the observatory telescope is only possible when the sky is clear.
 However, regardless of weather conditions, the staff will be present.